On a generalised form of subjective probability: Strength of a distribution function

-We also could consider applying Definition~6 to the governor election example outlined in Section~\ref{sec5} under the assumption that the political analyst has already used Definition~4 of internal strength to elicit a distribution function $H_Z(z)$ to the events $z_1$, $z_2$, $\mydots$, $z_5$ of each of the five candidates winning.
-With the reference set $R$ and the resolution $\lambda$ defined as in the previous examples, it should be fairly clear why this distribution function is likely to be considered externally weaker than the distribution function $G_Y(y)$ from Ellsberg's two urn example.
-However, it would be much less easy to predict whether any given political analyst would decide that the function $H_Z(z)$ is externally stronger, weaker or neither stronger nor weaker than the distribution function $F_X(x)$ from this earlier example.
+We could also apply Definition~6 of external strength to the governor election example outlined in Section~\ref{sec5} under the assumption that the political analyst has already used Definition~4 of internal strength to elicit a distribution function $H_Z(z)$ over the events of each of the five candidates winning, which will now be denoted as the events $z_1, z_2, \redots, z_5$.
+Given that the factors that can influence which candidate is elected are likely to be considered vague and difficult to weigh up, it should be fairly clear, under the same assumptions about the set $R$ and the range of $\lambda$ as we have been making, why the analyst is likely to consider his distribution function $H_Z(z)$ as being externally weaker than the distribution function $G_Y(y)$ from Ellsberg's two urn example.
+However, it would be much less easy to predict whether any given political analyst in the situation of interest would decide that his distribution function $H_Z(z)$ is externally stronger, weaker or neither stronger nor weaker than the distribution function $F_X(x)$ from this earlier example.